CondensedChaos/condensedchaos.github.io/README.md

 5) Possibility to add lines even when they do not share any station
 6) Possibility to change the names of stations individually (instead of Station 1..Station N)
 7) Light mode / Dark mode : as of now only dark mode implemented as I can't stand looking at black text on a white background on a monitor for more than 5 minutes....
 Sorry Light folks but Darth wins today...

 ---

+## A note from the author
+I made this web-app for the simple purpose of having a companion app for my [Rail Train System for Starbound](https://github.com/CondensedChaos/Starbound-Rail-Train) mod.
+I am not a web-developer of any sort, I'm just a self-taught computer enthusiast who enjoys doing things for myself.
+I am aware that this web-app does not employ the best coding good practices and that it would need a good deal of optimizations but it does it job.
+My main focus was on the actual Starbound mod, if anybody wants to fork this project and make it something better, feel free to do so, just respect the project's [license](https://github.com/CondensedChaos/condensedchaos.github.io/tree/main#license).
+While this web-app was made to have a system to do scheduling of trains using Marey Charts for a Starbound mod, where running times are in the scale of minutes, it could be used for real life scenarios, with some adaptations.

+---